strapi/strapi/docs/docs/docs/01-core/data-transfer/01-engine.md

 `packages/core/data-transfer/src/engine/index.ts`

+## The transfer process

+A transfer starts by bootstrapping and initializing itself and the providers.
+That is the stage where providers attempt to make any necessary connections to files, databases, websockets, etc.

+After that, the integrity check between the source and destination is run, which validates the requirements set by the chosen schemaStrategy and versionStrategy.

+Note: Schema differences during this stage can be resolved programmatically by adding an `onSchemaDiff` handler.
+However, be aware that this interface is likely to change to a more generic engine handler (such as `engine.on('schemaDiff')`)before this feature is stable.

+Once the integrity check has passed, the transfer begins by opening streams from the source to the destination one stage at a time.
+The stages are:

+1. schemas - streams the content type schemas.
+Note: with all built-in Strapi destination providers, only the Strapi file provider makes use of this data
+2. entities - streams all entities (including media data) without their relations
+3. assets - streams the files from the /uploads folder
+4. links - streams the relations between entities
+5. configuration - streams the Strapi project configuration

+Once all stages have been completed, the transfer waits for all providers to close and then emits a finish event and the transfer completes.

 ## Setting up the transfer engine

 A transfer engine object is created by using `createTransferEngine`, which accepts a [source provider](./source-providers/overview), a [destination provider](./destination-providers/overview), and an options object.